Charles Rogers (wide receiver): Legal issues

-Rogers was arrested in September 2008 and charged with assault and battery of his girlfriend, Naija Washington; the charges were later dropped.
+In September 2008, Rogers was arrested and charged with assault and battery of his girlfriend, Naija Washington; the charges were later dropped.
 In December 2008, Rogers was sentenced to attend drug court or face jail time after violating his probation.
 In March 2009, Rogers was jailed for violating probation.
 On September 16, 2009, Rogers was arrested in Novi, Michigan for driving under the influence of alcohol after police found him unresponsive behind the wheel of his car.
-Rogers was arrested again in Novi on January 5, 2010, after passing out from drinking at a restaurant, which was a violation of a sobriety court order; he was sentenced to 93 days in jail two days later.
+Rogers was arrested again in Novi on January 5, 2010, after he was found passed out from drinking at a restaurant, which was a violation of a sobriety court order; he was sentenced to 93 days in jail two days later.